 – Lars von Lackum, Chief Executive Officer of LEG Immobilien SE (CEO)

-Our Statement of Core Values sets out our company's purpose and strategy, as well as the values that form the basis of our dealings with customers, employees, investors, business partners and society.
+Our Declaration of Basic Values sets out our company's purpose and strategy, as well as the values that form the basis of our dealings with customers, employees, investors, business partners and society.

 Our Business Partner Code is bindingly agreed with our business partners.
 It applies to business partners and their subcontractors and contains principles of cooperation to ensure integrity, reliability and economically and ethically correct standards of conduct.